mulle-concurrent/mulle-thread/dox/API_TSS.md

 Create a thread local storage key, with a destructor function.
 This key is common to all threads.
 TSS storage keys are very limited.
 Do not create too many for your application.
 Less than 100 I would expect to work evertime.
 The destructor function will be called, whenever a thread terminates properly with `mulle_thread_exit`.
+The key can be zero value!

 Returns 0 on success.